mtlynch/resticpy/docs/index.md

 - `dry_run`: Set to `True` to perform just a dry run of the backup
 - `host`: Set the hostname for the snapshot manually
 - `scan`: Set to `False` to let restic skip the step of estimating the size of the backup (restic >= 0.15.0)
 - `group_by`: A list of criteria with which to group backups.
 Each element must be one of ("host", "path", or "tags").
-Disable grouping with an empty list.
+Disable grouping with an empty list
 - `skip_if_unchanged`: Omit the creation of a new snapshot if nothing has changed compared to the parent snapshot

 ### Returns